60% of Enterprise Marketers Set To Use Artificial Intelligence (AI) in Content Marketing Strategy This Year

 In this year’s survey, nearly 75% of all marketers responded that three trends are dominating the thinking of marketers.
 Additionally, each of the top three themes require and use Artificial Intelligence today.
-According to marketers, the next big technology in 2018 is as follows:
+According to marketers, the next big technology is as follows:

 - Personalization - 29% of respondents

 - Artificial Intelligence - 26% of respondents

 “Despite some of the hype surrounding artificial intelligence, this survey shows that AI is very real and marketers are adopting AI-first technology in search and content marketing sectors faster than most,” said Jim Yu, CEO of BrightEdge.
 “The insights that AI brings allows marketers to make smarter and faster decisions to deliver compelling customer experiences that perform.”

 Finding #1: Marketers Set to use AI to Develop their Content Marketing Strategies

 Nearly 60% of all marketers responded that they plan to use artificial intelligence in their content marketing strategy.
 In 2017, only 43% of respondents said they were likely to use artificial intelligence or deep learning to develop their content marketing strategy, while 50% of respondents said they were “very unlikely.”
 This represents a major finding--and an important leap forward for the modern data-driven marketer.
 Marketers are adopting cutting-edge technologies to deliver more personalized customer experiences:

 - 42 percent of marketers responded they are somewhat likely to use Artificial Intelligence, Machine Learning and Deep Learning to develop their content marketing strategy